aspiringsecurity/Transport/README.md

 # How it works?

 How it works:
-1. Camera Management: Add/edit/delete cameras using DAOs
+1. Camera Management: Add/edit/delete cameras using DAOs on Theta Blockchain
 2. Object Detection using Pytorch/Tensorflow deep learning library using CNN neural networks.
-3. Video analytics configuration using DAOs
+3. Video analytics configuration using DAOs on Theta Blockchain
 4. Live streaming with Object Detection Video Analytics
 5. Alarm storage.
 Save/delete alarm metadata and image to/from IPFS.
 Store the hash returned from IPFS and provide links to alarms and blockchain transaction details.
 6. Alarm Viewer: Add alarms with a single touch.